 Investment Landscape in Italy

-Italy has a well-regulated investment environment with Borsa Italiana (Euronext Milan), strong EU investor protections, and an attractive flat-tax regime for wealthy newcomers.
-Capital gains are taxed at 26%, but Italy's Flat Tax regime for new residents (€100,000/year lump sum) can make it exceptionally attractive for high-net-worth expat investors.
+Italy has a well-regulated investment environment with Borsa Italiana (Euronext Milan) and strong EU investor protections.
+Capital gains taxed at 26%.
+The Flat Tax regime for new HNWI residents was raised to €300,000/year in 2026 (from €100K).
+The 7% retiree flat tax in Southern Italy remains attractive for pension/investment income.

 - Borsa Italiana (Euronext Milan): access to Italian and European equities, bonds, and ETFs